 In the immediate upcoming season, United experienced unparalleled success, winning an unprecedented treble of Premier League, FA Cup and Champions League trophies.
-Beckham was integral to their almost every triumph, and was even recognised in being named runner-up in the European Footballer of the Year awards, finishing only behind O Fenômeno, Ronaldo, who had taken his adopted continent by storm with his displays at Internazionale.
+Beckham was integral to their almost every triumph, and was even recognised in being named runner-up in the European Footballer of the Year awards, finishing only behind Ronaldo, who had taken his adopted continent by storm with his displays at Inter.

 But still Beckham had unfinished business.
 He had been able to take in the occasions when lifting his team’s trophies, to savour the moments and celebrate with his family and teammates.
-But, in fitting with his obsessive compulsive nature, Beckham couldn’t rest until he had made right his wrongs for his country.
+But, in fitting with his obsessive-compulsive nature, he couldn’t rest until he had made right his wrongs for his country.

 Yet at the tournament matters only worsened, and under the weight of expectation from their watching nation, England buckled.
 Their fragile nerve deserted them, their temperate abilities waned and, after a loss against Romania condemned them to a third-place finish in the group, their competition was over.